Nutrition During Pregnancy with Allergies

 Nutrition during pregnancy is an incredibly important topic.
 As you likely know women need more carbohydrates, protein, omega 3 fatty acids, calcium, iron, folic acid, and many other micronutrients as they grow a new human inside of them.
 This can be challenging at the best of times, but as soon as a mom has a food allergy the challenge can rise to be even greater.
 Here are a few strategies to ensure that nutrient needs are met if you are pregnant and have Celiac Disease, a Milk Allergy, or an allergy to Fish and Seafood.

-2. It can be difficult to find gluten free breads that are fortified with iron and folic acid (which are added to main stream breads and cereals).
-Focusing on getting these nutrients elsewhere in the diet becomes and important area of nutrition to focus on.
+2. It can be difficult to find gluten-free bread that is fortified with iron and folic acid (which are added to mainstream bread and cereals).
+Focusing on getting these nutrients elsewhere in the diet becomes an important area of nutrition to focus on.
 Oranges and cantaloupe are great sources of folic acid.
 Meat, pork, fish, poultry, oatmeal, and leafy greens are sources of iron.
 Consuming a vitamin C source with your iron food source helps with absorption while calcium can interfere.
 So adding strawberries or mandarin oranges to your iron-rich meal can be quite advantageous.

-3. Adequate fibre intake is a common concern among pregnant women who have Celiac Disease and many gluten free flours are low in fiber.
-Meeting your fibre needs with psyllium husks, gluten free oats, and a regular intake of fruits and vegetables all day long can really help.
+3. Adequate fiber intake is a common concern among pregnant women who have Celiac Disease and many gluten-free flours are low in fiber.
+Meeting your fiber needs with psyllium husks, gluten-free oats, and a regular intake of fruits and vegetables all day long can really help.
 In addition, ensuring daily activity such as a walk or swim and adequate water can help prevent or relieve constipation.

 1. Remember to choose fortified milk alternatives to ensure that you are meeting your vitamin and mineral needs.
 Ensure that calcium, vitamin D, vitamin B12, and vitamin A have all been added.

 2. Ensure adequate protein.
-Women who are pregnant need an addition 25 grams of protein per days on top of their base needs.
+Women who are pregnant need an additional 25 grams of protein per day on top of their base needs.
 If you are choosing fortified soy milk, then you will have a complete protein option which is equivalent to the protein in cow’s milk.
-If you are choosing fortified coconut or almond milk (or another plant based milk other than soy), then you will need an extra serving of meat and alternatives to make up for the protein lacking in those milks.
+If you are choosing fortified coconut or almond milk (or another plant-based milk other than soy), then you will need an extra serving of meat and alternatives to make up for the protein lacking in those kinds of milk.
 Two cups of cow’s milk or soy milk offer 16-18 grams of protein.
-About 2.5 oz. of meat, fish or poultry would offer the same protein content but with a different selection of micronutrient which is why point number is equally important to this one.
-A plant based protein powder or use of hemp hearts can also help meet lacking protein plant based milks.
+About 2.5 oz. of meat, fish, or poultry would offer the same protein content but with a different selection of micronutrients which is why point number is equally important to this one.
+A plant-based protein powder or use of hemp hearts can also help meet lacking protein plant-based milk.

 - Coconut milk yogurt with hemp hearts and berries.